Kuuuube/tablet_binary_data_formats/docs/gd-xxxx-u/gd-xxxx-u.md

     Higher when a tool is far from the tablet

     Lower when a tool is close to the tablet

+- MouseFlag = 1 when the report is a Mouse Report, 0 otherwise

 - B = Button data